- Spirit of Enderby

 - Price from

 Summary : Explore a region with the most diverse collection of seabirds in the world.
 The “Birding Down Under” expedition encompasses Snares, Bounty, Antipodes, Auckland, Campbell and Macquarie Islands, as well as the Chatham Archipelago, which lies just north of the Subantarctic region and is renowned for its high degree of endemism.
-There will be plenty of time ashore and Zodiac cruising with experienced local birders to see and photograph the many island endemics.
+There will be plenty of time ashore and Zodiac cruising with experienced local birders to see and photograph the many endemic island species.
 These islands can be numbered among the last unspoiled environments on Earth.
-To ensure the continued protection of these islands visitor numbers are limited.
+To ensure the continued protection of these islands, visitor numbers are limited.
+With this exception of the Chathams, these wildlife rich islands are all designated UNESO World Heritage sites and are afforded the highest conservation status and protection by the Australian and New Zealand governments.
+Birders, photographers, citizen scientists and adventure lovers will find this a unique and immensely enjoyable voyage of discovery.

 Activities : Birding, Culture, Hiking

-Breakfast at your leisure in the dining room at the hotel.
-Your program will advise a time for bags out and then you will be transferred to the Southland Museum to view the special Subantarctic display in the Museum before being transferred by coach to the Port of Bluff to board the Spirit of Enderby.
-Depart for the Snares Islands.
+Enjoy a visit to the Southland Museum to view the special Subantarctic display before transferring to the Port of Bluff where you board the Spirit of Enderby.

 At sea you will have a series of lectures of the biology and history of the Sub Antarctic Islands and the Southern Ocean.
 The closer you get to Macquarie Island, the more abundant the birds will become.
 You will be at sea all day, another opportunity to see pelagic species, including Wandering Albatross Species, Royal Albatross, Shy and White-capped Albatross, and Light-mantled Sooty Albatross, among others.

-Visit one of the world’s greatest nature reserves and home to the endangered Shore Plover and Chatham Island Oystercatcher.
-Keep your eyes peeled for the Pitt Island Shag and listen for the Tui, and visit the Mangere Islands where the endemic Black Robin was rescued from a decimated population of only six birds.
+Arrive early morning at South East Island, one of the world’s greatest nature reserves.
+Plan to Zodiac cruise in search of the endangered Shore Plover.
+Keep your eyes peeled for the Pitt Island Shag.
+Before departing the archipelago, visit the Mangere Islands from which the endemic Black Robin was rescued.

 The above itinerary is a guide only, as the exact program depends on weather and sea conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.